fatih/vim-go-tutorial/README.md

 You'll see that the function body is removed.
 Because we used the `d` operator.
 Undo your changes with `u`.
 The great thing is that your cursor can be anywhere starting from the `func` keyword until the right brace `}`.
-It uses the tool [motion](https://github.com/fatih/motion) under the thood.
+It uses the tool [motion](https://github.com/fatih/motion) under the hood.
 A tool that I wrote explicitly for vim-go to support features like this.
 It's Go AST aware and thus it's capabilities are really good.
 Like what you might ask?
 Change `main.go` to: